Client Collaboration for Strategic Website Redesign

 through improved readability

-Streamlining the Site Map
+Streamlining the Sitemap

 We worked with client-provided scaffolding to get started.
 The challenge was adapting the existing content and pages to fit it.
+We could funnel existing pages into this site architecture when necessary:

 Home page